Datnia/duo-studio/content/journal/custom-web-development/custom-web-development.md

 - The different content management systems (CMS) and what pros and cons ready-made templates have when compared to a custom coded website.
 - The scalability of a customized website vs pre-made templates and which better benefits your potential customers.

 From the design elements to SEO to the different programming languages, there's a lot to unpack when discussing the details of custom web solutions.
 Regardless of whether you're a big enterprise or a small business, a well-done customized website can bring significant benefits.
-Let's jump right in.
+Let's jump in.

 {% image "./website-planning-v2.webp", "website-planning-wireframes" %}